Showing posts with label boudin blanc. Show all posts

 Bœuf - Beef Kuh - Cow

-Poulet – Pullet or chicken Huhn – Hen
+Poulet – Pullet or chicken Hana, Huhn – Hen

 The influence of the twelve French Queens of England after 1066

-Of the 14 queens of England in the 400 years after the Norman invasion, there were 12 who were French-born.
-Included in the 12 are the two queens who were born in Navarre, then an independent nation between France and Spain.
-The 400 year-long French influence on the English kitchen would have its effect on the English language and English table.
-Setting the tone for these Norman-French-English queens and their kitchens was William's Norman wife, Matilda of Flanders, who was crowned Queen of England in 1068.
+Of the 14 queens of England in the 400 years following the Norman invasion, 12 were French-born.
+This group includes two queens born in Navarre—then an independent nation between France and Spain.
+This four-century-long French influence on the English kitchen had a lasting effect on both the English language and the English table.
+Setting the tone for these queens was William's wife, Matilda of Flanders, who was crowned Queen of England in 1068.

 The traditional English and Irish breakfast